GrantQuick/BlackbaudSkyApi-RENXT/README.md

 ### Installing the connector
 1. If one does not already exist, create a `[My Documents]\Microsoft Power BI Desktop\Custom Connectors` directory
-2. Download the SkyApi.mez file from this repo, and place it in the `[My Documents]\Microsoft Power BI Desktop\Custom Connectors` directory.
+2. Download the SkyApi.mez file from this repo, or grab the latest release from the [Releases](https://github.com/GrantQuick/BlackbaudSkyApi/releases) area and extract the contents.
+Place the SkyApi.mez file in the `[My Documents]\Microsoft Power BI Desktop\Custom Connectors` directory.
 3. Rename the SkyApi.mez file to SkyApi.zip
 4. Open up SkyApi.zip.
 Edit the client_id, client_secret and api_subscription_key files.
 In each file, copy and paste the character strings for the appropriate entity (the client_id, client_secret and api_subscription_key generated when creating a Blackbaud developer account and app) into the correct file.
 Save the changes to each of the three files.
 5. Rename SkyApi.zip back to SkyApi.mez.